 According to the BoA's yearly report (2012), budget revenues grew slowly in 2012 due to the combined effect of several factors simultaneously: the country's economic performance and a tax policy aiming to consolidate public finances in 2012.
-Budget revenues amounted to some ALL 329.9 billion, accounting for around 24.4% of GDP and budget expenditures amounted to around ALL 375.2 billion, estimated at some 23.1% of GDP.
+Budget revenues amounted to some ALL 329.9 billion, accounting for around 24.4% of GDP and budget expenditures amounted to around ALL 375.2 billion, estimated at some 27.8% of GDP (as showed in table 2).
 Revenue as a share of GDP is the lowest it has been for the last five years, reflecting, inter alia, the effects of revenue structuring and slow economic growth over the budget year.

-VAT revenues, which represent the highest share (about 39.2%) of tax revenues, were lower in 2012, Excise tax shrank at an annualized rate of 9.9% in 2012 and provided the largest negative contribution to the fall in revenue.
+VAT revenues, which represent the highest share (about 39.2%) of tax revenues, were lower in 2012.
+Excise tax shrank at an annualized rate of 9.9% in 2012 and provided the largest negative contribution to the fall in revenue.